How to activate and use Windows Boot Manager?

 How do I change my computer's startup mode?

-How to create a bootable USB disk?
+How do I create a bootable USB drive?

 Conclusion